23 Awesome Mortgage Tips for a Property Purchase in Costa Rica

 21. Real Estate Commission

 Any real estate commission is usually covered by the seller.
-Therefore, there is no reason for not using an agent to help you find a home in Costa Rica.
+Therefore, there is no reason not to use an agent to help you find a home in Costa Rica.

 22. Reconfirm Loan Terms